 CACHE-TABLE-QUERIES-DEFAULT - Specifies the default behaviour for caching of attribute types.

-Variable
+Variable cache-table-queries

-A valid argument to the action parameter of cache-table-queries, i.e. one of T, NIL, :flush.
+A valid argument to the action parameter of cache-table-queries, i.e. one of T, NIL, cache-table-queries table &key action database =>

-Specifies the default behaviour for caching of attribute types.
+Specifies the default behaivour for caching of attribute types.
 Meaningful values are T, NIL and :flush as described for the action argument to cache-table-queries.